fpirri/gothings-raspi-install/README.md

 The script is tested with bash shell on ubuntu, it should run an many other linuxes.
 It may also run on *extended* MS Windows.

 The steps to follow:
 * download the (https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2020-02-14/2020-02-13-raspbian-buster-lite.zip) raspbian image from the raspberry official site
     * if you use [balena etcher](https://www.balena.io/etcher/) SD-card burning software you don't need to expand the zip archive
 * burn the *buster* image onto your SD card
     * an 8GB card is required
     * a 16GB or greater is recommended
 * inspect the burned card on your PC
     * you should find two volumes: *boot* & *rootfs*
-    * on ubuntu 18.04 it probably is /media/<username>/boot
+    * on ubuntu 18.04 it probably is /media/&lt;username&gt;/boot
-      were <username> is your user name on the machine
+      were &lt;username&gt; is your user name on the machine
 * take note of the path of the boot volume
 * download the setraspiboot script at https://raw.githubusercontent.com/fpirri/gothings-raspi-install/master/setraspiboot
     * open it in your editor